 Iberdrola remains firmly committed to its employees and teams as the keys to its success and does its utmost to create an atmosphere that encourages relationships based on equal opportunities between women and men without discrimination.
-The company has an Equal Opportunities and Work Life Balance Policy and carries out numerous initiatives to encourage a balance between work and the family, to encourage more women to enter the energy sector and boost their all-round development.
+The company has an Equality, Diversity and Inclusion Policy and carries out numerous initiatives to encourage a balance between work and the family, to encourage more women to enter the energy sector and boost their all-round development.

 For the fourth consecutive year, the Iberdrola Social Program 2018 has selected a project operated by Fundación Down Madrid to improve workplace inclusion for young people with intellectual disabilities and Down syndrome.
 Iberdrola's foundation in Spain has managed to support 300 youngsters since 2014, all of whom have received training at Down Madrid's occupational centre in Tres Olivos in the northern part of the city.

 The Chairman of Fundación Iberdrola España, Fernando García, and the Manager of Fundación Iberdrola España, Ramón Castresana, visited the facilities with the Chairman of Fundación Down Madrid, Inés Álvarez, and centre manager, José Manuel Araque.
 They got a first-hand look at the daily training received by around 60 young people (aged 22 to 35 years) with intellectual disabilities and at risk of social exclusion.

 Around 60 young people with Down Syndrome receive training to join the job market.
 Video voice transcription (Spanish version) [PDF]